ROCm/omniperf/README.md

 from the `main` branch, while new features are developed in our `dev` branch.

-Before publishing a new release, we'll open a new `release-*` branch from `dev` with `*` being the version number of the upcoming release.
-This branch will only receive bug fixes and users may checkout to preview upcoming features.
+Users may checkout `dev` to preview upcoming features.

 ## How to Cite